AssafAbadi/jobqueue/README.md

 1. Open the project in your IDE.
 2. Ensure your JDK is correctly configured.
-3. Locate your main application file (e.g., `JobqueueApplication.java` or the file annotated with `@SpringBootApplication` and containing the `main` method).
+3. Locate your main application file 'JobqueueApplication.java`.
-4. Click the "Run" button (usually a green arrow) next to it.
+4. Click the "Run" button next to it.

-## API Usage

-Once the application is running, it will listen for connections on a specific port (typically 8080 by default, unless configured otherwise).

-* **Example Endpoints (your actual endpoints might differ):**
-    * `POST /api/emails/process`: To submit and process emails.
-    * `GET /api/emails/{id}`: To retrieve the status of a specific email.
-    * `GET /api/emails/status/{status}`: To retrieve emails by a specific status.

-**Further API documentation (such as Swagger/OpenAPI) might be available at:**
-`http://localhost:8080/swagger-ui.html` (if Swagger is enabled in the project).

 ## Contributing

 If you wish to contribute to the project, please fork the repository, create a new branch, and submit a Pull Request with your changes.

-## License

-[Specify your project's license type here, e.g., MIT, Apache 2.0, etc.]